Debt collection in the enforcement court

 Basically, we do everything in our power to resolve a case outside the enforcement court, in a so-called out-of-court process.
 An out-of-court process consists of, for example, sending a debt collection notice(download a free debt collection notice template), reminder letters, phone calls, imposition of interest, reminders and fees - some processes are short, while other debt collection cases unfortunately cannot (or may not) be resolved in an out-of-court process.

-In such cases, legal action is necessary, for example through the civil courts or the bailiffs' court.
-Fortunately, however, most cases are resolved in the court of enforcement - the end result being full repayment of the amount, an installment plan or similar.
+In this case, a legal process is necessary, for example through the civil court or bailiff's court.
+Fortunately, most cases are resolved in the bailiff's court - ultimately through full repayment of the amount, installment plan or similar.

 Which debt collection cases have to go to the enforcement court?